tourmalinelabs/AndroidTLKitSDK/README.md

 ```

 ### Requesting permissions in app
 You have to deal with the system to request permissions for Location and Activity Recognition.
+Moreover you should ensure the user has switched off battery optimisation settings on his Android device.

 # Using TLKit